Watch Rick Ross Address Joseline Hernandez Dating Rumors On Wendy Williams

 Stevie J had a short relationship with Faith Evans and rumors are swirling that he is getting back together with Joseline.
 They posted Instagram photos together, which fueled rumors that the on and off couple are officially back on.

-During their tumultuous break up, Stevie accused Joseline of physically assaulting him after she suspected he was seeing her Love and Hip Hop Atlanta nemesis Tommie.
+During their tumultuous break-up, Stevie accused Joseline of physically assaulting him after she suspected he was seeing her Love and Hip Hop Atlanta nemesis Tommie.
 Stevie J also accused the Puerto Rican princess of abusing drugs and alcohol during her pregnancy.
 However, she refuted his claims and took a drug test to prove her innocence.

 Stevie J seemed willing to put their feud behind them when it was revealed that he is the father.
-He told TMZcameras earlier this year that he wants a truce with Joseline and even calls her a great mom.
+He told TMZ cameras earlier this year that he wants a truce with Joseline and even calls her a great mom.

 A report also surfaced that Joseline still has feelings for Stevie despite all their drama.

+“They’ve always had a crazy up and down relationship, a lot of people think they’re going to get back together.”

 Joseline and Stevie are yet to reveal the face of their daughter Bonnie Bella.
 It is unclear whether they will show the baby on Love and Hip Hop Atlanta.
-Joseline told fans that she has a delivery special airing on VH1, however it is yet to receive an air date.
+Joseline told fans that she has a delivery special airing on VH1.
+However, it is yet to receive an air date.

 Rick Ross has released his ninth album Rather You Than Me and announced a follow-up Port of Miami 2: Born to Kill to be released later this year.